ISDuBA/ISDuBA/docs/isdubad-config.md

 - `port`: Port the web server listens on.
 Defaults to `8081`.
 - `gin_mode`: Mode the Gin middleware is running in.
 Defaults to `"release"`.
 - `static`: Folder to be served under **<http://host:port/>**.
 Defaults to `"web"`.
+- `external_url`: URL where the isdubad web server can be reached from the outside.
+Defaults to not set.

 ### <a name="section_database"></a> Section `[database]` Database credentials